Travel to Bangkok, Thailand

 All lodges and hotels have electricity and private bathrooms with showers and flush toilets.
 Lodging throughout the safari is comfortable and ranges from deluxe hotels to simple and rustic lodges in remote locations.
 All have the architectural style characteristic of Bhutan and many have beautiful grounds and/or views to take in.

 You will drive across Bhutan in Hishey’s “Grus Mobile,” a roomy, 22-seat Toyota Coaster bus with large windows that open.
-Although we’ll often stop to enjoy the pristine Himalayan air and to photograph the stunning scenery, we may at times have to photograph from the vehicle.
+Although you’ll often stop to enjoy the pristine Himalayan air and to photograph the stunning scenery, you may at times have to photograph from the vehicle.
 Expect winding mountain roads and sometimes slow, bumpy drives, depending on road conditions.
-In Bhutan distances are usually estimated by time rather than by mileage (the average driving speed is 15 miles per hour).
-Road work is wide-spread in developing Bhutan.
-Because we look for birds along the roads we may spend a full day traveling from one destination to another.
+In Bhutan distances are usually estimated by time rather than by mileage (the average driving speed is 15mph), and roadwork is wide-spread in developing Bhutan.
+Because you look for birds along the roads you may spend a full day traveling from one destination to another.

 "What a fabulous country and what a wonderful time we had!
 The trip met every expectation - a great blend of birds, culture, hiking, friendly people. +++."

 "There is something really special about being in an unfamiliar place and seeing it through both the eyes of people who love their country and the natural wonders the country has to offer."

 "The Bhutan trip was far beyond our expectations and a deeply moving experience.
 Hishey was the best guide ever."